Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 This entry belongs in *Sutton SignWriting Evidence and Adoption* because evidence discipline should not be buried as a footnote to positive cases.

-It answers a skeptical empirical question:
+It answers two empirical questions:

-> what does current public evidence make reasonable to claim, and what remains open?
+- what does current public evidence make reasonable to claim?

-It also answers a second question:
+- what evidence would make the next claims stronger?

-> where are adoption limits, resistance, stalled cases, and negative evidence still underdocumented?
+It also identifies where adoption limits, resistance, stalled cases, and negative evidence still need better documentation.

-This entry is not yet a complete negative-case catalog.

-It is the series boundary statement: the place where supportable claims, open questions, and known documentation gaps are kept visible.
+This is the series boundary statement: the place where supportable claims, open questions, and known documentation gaps are kept visible.

 ## What current evidence supports